Gerald Foos

-However, Gay Talese discovered that the person who had owned the hotel for that period was still alive, and contacted him and reported that the person said that Gerald had a key and complete access over this period.
-Gay Talese stated that he had overreacted.
-Gerald Foos claimed that he had not brought it up as he had not wanted this person's name connected to the voyeurism.

-The documentary film, directed by Myles Kane and Josh Koury, was released on Netflix Dec.
-1, 2017, with the title Voyeur.
+However, Talese discovered that the person who had owned the hotel for that period was still alive, and contacted him and reported that the person said that Foos had a key and complete access over this period.
+Talese stated that he had overreacted.
+Foos claimed that he had not brought it up as he had not wanted this person's name connected to the voyeurism.
+The documentary film, directed by Myles Kane and Josh Koury, was released on Netflix December 1, 2017, with the title Voyeur.